intomg1990/git-commands/git_cheat_seet.md

 * `git mv` is a substitute for bash `mv` and it is faster.
 * Puting a string after the `git clone http://path_to_remote_repo <name_dir>` copies the repository to a new directory with the name of the string.
 * The `HEAD` pointer points to the branch you are currently on.
+* There are the following *subtle* differences in git to pay attention to:
+    * The difference between `git pull` e `git fetch` is that `git pull` try to merge into the local repo the new commits related to the remote repo.
+It is usually *safer* to use `git fetch`.
+    * The difference between `git merge` and `git rebase` is that only in how the resultint history of commits are done. `git rebase` makes it looks like it was a linear development history.
+The merge process you merge a different branch in the current branch you are on.
+The rebase process you rebase from a current branch to a target branch.